| | | | | | | |

 • Chana dal is an essential part of South Indian tadka (tempering).
 It’s nutty and earthy, but also adds delicious crisp pieces to the recipe!

-• Split urad dal provides explosions of mild, creamy, and nutty flavor in every bite.
+• Split urad dal provides explosions of mild, creamy, and nutty flavour in every bite.

-• Curry leaves build on the citrusy flavors.
+• Curry leaves build on citrusy flavours.
 Use fresh.

 • Nuts (specifically cashews and peanuts) are optional, but I highly recommend adding them for the textural crunch.